ros2/ros2_documentation/source/Tutorials/Topics/Understanding-ROS2-Topics.rst

 Background
 ----------

-ROS 2 breaks complex systems down into many modular nodes; this concept is covered in the tutorial "Understanding ROS 2 nodes".
+ROS 2 breaks complex systems down into many modular nodes.
 Topics are a vital element of the ROS graph that act as a bus for nodes to exchange messages.
 A node may publish data to any number of topics and simultaneously have subscriptions to any number of topics.
 Topics are one of the important ways that data moves between nodes, and therefore between different parts of the system.

-.. link on nodes tutorial

 Prerequisites
 -------------

-..
-The previous tutorial, :ref:`ROS2Nodes`, provides some useful background information on nodes that is built upon here.
+The :ref:`previous tutorial <ROS2Nodes>` provides some useful background information on nodes that is built upon here.

-As always, don’t forget to source ROS 2 in **every new terminal you open**.
+As always, don’t forget to source ROS 2 in :ref:`every new terminal you open <ConfigROS2>`.

 Tasks
 -----